Learning Development.solutions

 3. The simulation loads.
 New hire is told: "You're talking to a customer named Maria.
 She's frustrated.
 Your job: de-escalate and find a path forward."

-5. At end, learner sees their score broken down by rubric category (empathy, accuracy, resolution path), with specific examples from their own conversation.
+5. At end, learner sees their score broken down by rubric category (empathy, accuracy, resolution path), with specific examples pulled from their own conversation.

 6. SCORM bridge reports the score to Cornerstone.
 Manager sees it on their dashboard within 30 seconds.